Afghan suicide bomber kills two U.S. soldiers in NATO convoy

 The coalition maintains nearly 13,000 troops from 39 countries as part of a mission to train, advise and assist Afghan troops.

-U.S. military commanders in Afghanistan have asked for several thousand additional troops, but the request is stalled in Washington, where President Donald Trump has expressed scepticism over extending the U.S. commitment.
+U.S. military commanders in Afghanistan have asked for several thousand additional troops but the request is stalled in Washington, where Trump has expressed scepticism over extending the U.S. commitment.

-Reporting by Josh Smith in Kabul and Phil Stewart in Washington; Editing by Louise Ireland
+Reporting by Josh Smith in Kabul and Phil Stewart in Washington; Editing by Louise Ireland and James Dalgleish